samtools/hts-specs/htsget.md

 In addition to the GET method, servers may optionally also accept POST requests.
 The main differences to the GET method are that query parameters are encoded in JSON format and it is possible to request data for more than one genomic range.
-The data returned is a JSON "ticket", as described for the GET method.
+The data returned is the same JSON "ticket" as that returned by the GET method, as detailed below.

 Htsget POST requests must be "safe" as defined in section 4.2.1 of [RFC 7231], that is they must be essentially read-only.